codekaust/codekaust.github.io/_posts/2019-2-25-Life_Paper #4.md

 title: "Life_Paper #4 - Eye for an Eye"
 tags: [Life_Paper]
 ---
 Quest with mind.
 How hard was it?
+How good were you?

 # Plans
 <u>From previous blog</u>: